itsee-birmingham/standalone_collation_editor/docs/services_file/optional-variables.md

 ## ```useZvForAllReadingsSupport```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This is a boolean variable which only has an impact on the collation editor if *storeMultipleSupportLabelsAsParents* is set to true.
 If this boolean is also true then if all possible parent readings are selected from the list when editing a label in order readings, the label itself will be stored as 'zv' and the reading label in the collation editor will be ?.

 The default is false.

 ## ```allowJoiningAcrossCollationUnits```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This is a boolean variable.
 If set to true the user is given the option to add a flag to readings at the extremities of collation units to indicate that the reading should be joined to the corresponding reading in the previous or following unit.
 The collation editor only sets flags on the readings (join_backwards and join_forwards) which are set to true if the join has been made.
 All exporters must respect these flags in the exporting if they are used.
 There is no sanity checking on this, it requires the editor to make the joins accurately.